Annelly, Kansas: 21st century

 In 2003, the railroad track was abandoned.

 Today only the Main Street (Annelly Road or SE 57th Street, accessible from S East Lake Rd. and SE 60th Street) of Annelly still exists.
 Until the early 2010s an old one-room school house stood near the townsite, although the schoolhouse could not be observed or approached from public roads.
 The school house was moved to property owned by Lewis Earl Entz.
 It has been restored but is on private property.
 For many years, even after the school closed this was the community center, for 4H and the Women's Farm Bureau which became the EHU Extension Homemakers Units.
 It was also where residents of the township voted for many years.

 A farm house on the west end of Main Street is still occupied.
 The old railroad bed still passes through the townsite, and some evidence of buildings and old streets can still be seen.
 Gypsum Creek, a tributary of the Whitewater River, runs through Annelly.

-Geography

-Annelly was located at coordinates 37.9722350, -97.2011463 in the state of Kansas.